 \section{Numerical analyses}

-In this section, we carry out numerical analyses to study the impact of Value-at-Risk constraints on the optimal terminal wealth in various scenarios.
-In the previous sections, the optimal terminal wealth is determined for general utility functions.
-For our numerical analysis, we assume that the optimizing agent uses a power utility to describe her preferences, i.e. $u(x)=\frac{x^{1-\gamma}}{1-\gamma}$, with $\gamma >0$ and $\gamma \neq 1$.
+In this section, we carry out numerical analyses aimed at assessing the influence of VaR constraints on the optimal terminal wealth, building upon the insights provided by Theorem \ref{theo:VaR}.
+In the preceding sections, we have establish the optimal terminal wealth under broad utility function formulations.
+However, for our numerical examination, we adopt the assumption that the optimizing institution employs a power utility function to express her preferences, i.e., $u(x)=\frac{x^{1-\gamma}}{1-\gamma}$, with $\gamma >0$ and $\gamma \neq 1$.
 The inverse marginal utility is given by $I(x)=x^{-1/\gamma}$.
 We fix the parameters as follows:

-The chosen $\theta_1$, $\theta_2$ and $\theta_3$ are in line with a reasonable market price of risk (Sharpe ratio).
+The chosen $\vartheta_1$, $\vartheta_2$ and $\vartheta_3$ are in line with a reasonable market price of risk (Sharpe ratio).
 The Sharpe ratio describes the performance of a risky project in relation to a risk-free investment.
 Typically, a Sharpe ratio above 0.5 in the long run indicates great investment performance and is difficult to achieve, while a ratio between $0.1$ and $0.3$ is frequently considered reasonable and can be achieved more easily (see, for example, \cite{sharpe1998sharpe}).
 The average Sharpe ratio is chosen to be 0.25 in our benchmark analysis. \\